-Background: We tried to understand some unknown functions of plasma triglycerides.
+Background: We tried to understand whether or not smoking-induced endothelial injury triggers plasma triglycerides.

-Methods: Patients with plasma triglycerides lower than 60 mg/dL were put into the first, lower than 100 mg/dL into the second, lower than 150 mg/dL into the third, lower than 200 mg/dL into the fourth, and 200 mg/dL or higher into the fifth groups, respectively.
+Methods: Patients with plasma triglycerides lower than 60 mg/dL were put into the first, lower than 100 mg/dL into the second, lower than 150 mg/dL into the third, lower than 200 mg/dL into the fourth, and 200 mg/dL or greater into the fifth groups, respectively.

-Results: The study included 875 cases (505 females), totally.
-Mean age increased up to the plasma triglycerides value of 200 mg/dL, and there was an increase of triglycerides about 7.8 mg/dL for each year of aging.
-Whereas male ratio increased parallel to the increased plasma values of triglycerides, continuously (30.9% versus 51.2%, p<0.001).
-Mean Body Mass Index (BMI) was 24.6, 27.1, 29.4, 29.9, and 30.0 kg/m2 in the five groups, respectively, and it was only normal in patients with plasma triglycerides values lower than 60 mg/dL.
-Fasting plasma glucose (FPG), hypertension (HT), diabetes mellitus (DM), smoking, chronic obstructive pulmonary disease (COPD), and chronic renal disease (CRD) increased parallel to the increased triglycerides, continuously.
-Whereas low density lipoproteins (LDL), white coat hypertension (WCH), and coronary heart disease (CHD) increased just up to plasma triglycerides value of 200 mg/dL.
+Results: The study included 875 cases (370 males).
+Although the mean age increased just up to plasma triglycerides value of 200 mg/dL, male ratio and smoking increased parallel to increased plasma triglycerides values, continuously.
+Interestingly, the most significant increase of smoking was seen just after plasma triglycerides value of 200 mg/dL, and there was no significant effect of aging or excess weight on this step.
+Mean body mass index (BMI) was only normal in patients with plasma triglycerides values lower than 60 mg/dL.
+Although fasting plasma glucose (FPG), hypertension (HT), diabetes mellitus (DM), chronic obstructive pulmonary disease (COPD), and chronic renal disease (CRD) increased parallel to the increased triglycerides values continuously, low density lipoproteins (LDL), white coat hypertension (WCH), and coronary heart disease (CHD) increased just up to plasma triglycerides value of 200 mg/dL.

-Conclusions: Plasma triglycerides may behave as acute phase reactants indicating disseminated endothelial damage, inflammation, fibrosis, and eventual atherosclerosis all over the body.
-Interestingly, parallel to the increased plasma triglycerides values, significant deterioration was observed regarding the components of the metabolic syndrome including mean age, male gender, smoking, BMI, FPG, LDL, WCH, HT, DM, COPD, CHD and CRD.
+Conclusions: Plasma triglycerides may behave as acute phase reactants indicating disseminated endothelial injury and atherosclerosis.
+There may be significant associations between male gender, smoking, aging, excess weight, and plasma triglycerides values.
+FPG, LDL, WCH, HT, DM, COPD, CHD, and CRD all deteriorated parallel to the increased male ratio, smoking, mean age, BMI, and plasma triglycerides values.

-Key words: Triglycerides, acute phase reactants, smoking, male gender, excess weight, aging, chronic endothelial damage, accelerated atherosclerosis
+Key words: Male gender, smoking, early aging, excess weight, hypertriglyceridemia